Revisiting and modeling power-law distributions in empirical outage data of power systems: Results

 \section{Results}

-We categorize the outage statistics into outages in generation/production units and outages in transmissions (see Note~\cite{Note1} for the difference between generation and production units.).
-The BPA data also provide outage duration monitored in customer services and in transformers \cite{BPAout}.
+We categorize the outage statistics into outages in generation/production units and outages in transmissions (see Appendix~\ref{appenda} for the difference between generation and production units).
+Note that transmission outages may be caused by various transmission infrastructure failures in transmission lines, transformers, circuit breakers, switches, etc.